Bill Clinton’s coming to inaugurate a windmill park — but with whom and what do we deal?

 The business exec’s daughter Carolina González Bunster, who graduated from Georgetown in 2008, then went to work for Goldman Sachs in Dubai before returning to the United States to take a job with the Clinton Foundation, calls Bill Clinton a mentor.
 The former president attended her 2014 wedding to equity fund manager Stefano Bonfiglio at the González Bunster home in the Dominican Republic.

 By various accounts the Chinese company that made the windmills that are installed in Penonome, Goldwind International Holdings (HK) Limited, holds a minority stake in the project.
 Of the reported $564 million that has been or will be invested in the Penonome windmill park, at least $300 million comes from the International Finance Corporation (IFC), a division of the World Bank.
-The Inter-American Development Bank, Panama’s state-owned Caja de Ahorros and Banco Nacional de Panama and several private lenders are also involved in the financing, and a deal brokered among Bill Clinton, Rolando González Bunster and Ricardo Martinelli in 2013 under the auspices of the Energy Committee of the Clinton Global Initiative.
+The Inter-American Development Bank, Panama’s state-owned Caja de Ahorros and Banco Nacional de Panama and several private lenders are also involved in the financing, in a deal brokered among Bill Clinton, Rolando González Bunster and Ricardo Martinelli in 2013 under the auspices of the Energy Committee of the Clinton Global Initiative.

 Which of the lenders is supposed to manage the disbursement of investment funds?
 The institution that was designated to perform that role in 2013, the New York branch of Portugal’s Banco Espirito Santo de Investimento SA, is no more.
 Banco Espirito Santo fell in a spectacular collapse that involved a European Union and Portuguese government bailout and sale to a new entity, and which has the bank’s former CEO Ricardo Espírito Santo Silva Salgado under house arrest awaiting trial on charges of keeping false business records, forgery of documents, breach of fiduciary duty, tax fraud, corruption of public officials and money laundering.
 The New York investment banking part of the business was sold off to a Chinese company, Haitong Securities.
 The Chinese brokerage is moving into the banking business and has a securities market presence in Panama, but it appears that its role in the Penonome windmill farm is as an arranger and bookrunner rather than a manager and that it is performing these tasks via its Brazilian subsidiary.